ccpu/package-json-upgrade/README.md

 # package-json-upgrade

-Shows available updates in package.json.
+Shows available updates in `package.json` and `pnpm-workspace.yaml` (catalogs).
 Offers quick actions to guide you in your updating.

 ## Preview